Luis-Licea/luisliceatorres.com/content/posts/2023-02-05-how-to-block-youtube-on-your-phone-and-computer.md

 ---
 title: How to block YouTube on your phone and computer
+date: 2023-02-05
 description: Prevent YouTube from funneling all your time
-tags: Productivity
-keywords: Productivity
+categories: Productivity
+tags: YouTube
 ---

 Watching YouTube, becoming unaware of time, and missing the entire day is common.
-Will power is not enough to moderate your internet habits because it requires perpetual, active conscientiousness and abstinence, so relying on device customization is better in the long run because it does not require effort on your part past the initial setup.
+Will power is not enough to moderate internet habits because it requires perpetual, active conscientiousness and abstinence, so relying on device customization is better in the long run because it does not require mental effort after past the initial setup.

 ## Block YouTube on your phone